 - NOTE The commas in the range of values above are thousands separators and are used only for readability.
 They should not appear in an actual message. - 7.5.5 Non-integer numeric values may be expressed in either fixed-point or floating-point notation.
 Both representations may be used within an OPM, OMM, OEM, or OCM. - 7.5.6 Non-integer numeric values expressed in fixed-point notation shall consist of a sequence of decimal digits separated by a period as a decimal point indicator, with an optional leading sign ('+' or '-').
 If the sign is omitted, '+' shall be assumed.
 Leading and trailing zeroes may be used.
-At least one digit shall appear before and after a decimal point. - 7.5.7 Non-integer numeric values expressed in floating point notation shall consist of a sign, a mantissa, an alphabetic character indicating the division between the mantissa and exponent, and an exponent, constructed according to the following rules: - a) The sign may be '+' or '-'.
-If the sign is omitted, '+' shall be assumed. - b) The mantissa must be a string of no more than 16 decimal digits with a decimal point ('.') in the second position of the ASCII string, separating the integer portion of the mantissa from the fractional part of the mantissa.
+At least one digit shall appear before and after a decimal point. - 7.5.7 Non-integer numeric values may be expressed in either fixed-point or floating-point notation.
+Both representations may be used within an OPM, OMM, OEM or OCM. - 7.5.8 Non-integer numeric values expressed in fixed-point notation shall consist of a sequence of decimal digits separated by a period as a decimal point indicator, with an optional leading sign ('+' or '-').
+If the sign is omitted, '+' shall be assumed.
+Leading and trailing zeroes may be used.
+At least one digit shall appear before and after a decimal point.

-- c) The character used to denote exponentiation shall be 'E' or 'e'.
-If the character indicating the exponent and the following exponent are omitted, an exponent value of zero shall be assumed (essentially yielding a fixed-point value). - d) The exponent must be an integer, and may have either a '+' or '-' sign (if the sign is omitted, then '+' shall be assumed). - e) The maximum positive floating-point value is approximately 1.798E+308, with 16 significant decimal digits precision.
-The minimum positive floating-point value is approximately 4.94E-324, with 16 significant decimal digits precision. - 7.5.8 Blanks shall not be permitted within numeric values and time strings. - 7.5.9 In value fields that are text, an underscore shall be equivalent to a single blank.
-Individual blanks shall be retained (shall be significant), but multiple contiguous blanks shall be equivalent to a single blank. - 7.5.10 In value fields that represent an absolute time tag or epoch, times shall be given in one of the following two formats:
+- 7.5.9 Non-integer numeric values expressed in floating point notation shall consist of a sign, a mantissa, an alphabetic character indicating the division between the mantissa and exponent, and an exponent, constructed according to the following rules: - a) The sign may be '+' or '-'.
+If the sign is omitted, '+' shall be assumed. - b) The mantissa must be a string of no more than 16 decimal digits with a decimal point ('.') in the second position of the ASCII string, separating the integer portion of the mantissa from the fractional part of the mantissa. - c) The character used to denote exponentiation shall be 'E' or 'e'.
+If the character indicating the exponent and the following exponent are omitted, an exponent value of zero shall be assumed (essentially yielding a fixed point value). - d) The exponent must be an integer, and may have either a '+' or '-' sign (if the sign is omitted, then '+' shall be assumed). - e) The maximum positive floating-point value is approximately 1.798E+308, with 16 significant decimal digits precision.
+The minimum positive floating point value is approximately 4.94E-324, with 16 significant decimal digits precision. - 7.5.10 Blanks shall not be permitted within numeric values and time strings. - 7.5.11 In value fields that are text, an underscore shall be equivalent to a single blank.
+Individual blanks shall be retained (shall be significant), but multiple contiguous blanks shall be equivalent to a single blank. - 7.5.12 In value fields that represent an absolute time tag or epoch, times shall be given in one of the following two formats:

-YYYY-MM-DDThh:mm:ss[.d

-$$\rightarrow$$

-d][Z]
+$$YYYY-MM-DDThh:mm:ss[.d\rightarrow d][Z]$$